 One look at the ingredients list is all the convincing you will need.
 This Darcy’s Botanicals butter is packed with moisturizing oils and tucuma butter, which brings natural shine to dry, damaged hair.
 It’s provides the conditioning and control that users will need for locs, twists, and braids.

 This product is also an anti-humectant.
 Humectants tend to upset the balance of moisture in the summer--they will either suck the moisture out of your hair or they will attract water from the air into your hair, making your hair more susceptible to frizz.
 Avoid frizz and dryness by sticking to anti-humectants.

 Using a traditional terry cloth towel will draw the much-needed moisture out of your hair and create friction when you dry your hair.
 Friction and dryness will definitely lead to frizz, so trade in your terry cloth for a microfiber towel or an old t-shirt.
-We love the Curly Tee Towel in the office, because it is shaped like a t-shirt but the end is sewn together to keep your hair from dripping down your back and there is a drawstring to keep it on your head.
+We love the Deva Towel, it's great to dry and enchance curls without causing frizz.
 Use your microfiber towel or tee to gently blot your soaking wet hair and then use the popular curly method of plopping.

 When your hair is particularly dry and frizzy, hair oil is a great fix.
 Oils are great sealers and conditioners, which makes them great for achieving frizz-free hair!
-Try a homemade recipe or opt for an oil like this Gleau Nourishing Oil Blend, which is a mix of Moroccan argan oil, camelia seed oil, sweet almond oil, and jojoba oil, among others.
+Try a homemade recipe or opt for an oil like this Jane Carter Curl Elixir, which is enriched with Argan, Aloe Vera Gel, Macadamia Oil.

 If you have wavy hair, be patient when it comes to finding an oil blend that works for you.
 If an oil is too heavy, it will weigh down your waves.
 Check out this article to learn more about the best hair oils for waves.